josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🧬_clone_drift_deepfakes_audio_manipulation_and_voice_theft.md

 ---

-## 🔬 III.
-Forensic Drift and the “It Wasn’t Me” Economy
+## 🔬 Forensic Drift and the “It Wasn’t Me” Economy

 Once multiple clones exist, every recording becomes suspect.
 This *It Wasn’t Me Economy* thrives on **plausible untruth**: a smear can circulate freely because both truth and forgery now sound identical.